Table of Contents

-Wetsuit vs Drysuit for Kayaking
+Wetsuit vs Drysuit For Kayaking

 That being said, no one likes being cold, and getting wet is very much part of the kayaking experience.
 Avoiding the cold is as simple as making sure you have dressed appropriately, and, if you’re out on cold water, that means either a wetsuit or a drysuit.